-In 1969, downtown Evanston was referred to as a “godforsaken hole”.
-There were no street lights, no trees, 55-gallon oil drums were the garbage cans around town, few restaurants, a couple of bars.
-A dark, dingly, blighted area.
-After Jim Davis attended that Main Street Workshop in 1988, things started to change in downtown Evanston.
-For 37 years the Urban Renewal Ball fundraiser has been held for the purpose of preservation and revitalization efforts in the downtown and the Historic Roundhouse and Railyards site.
-In that time, over $1.6 million dollars have been raised, with large contributors such as Chevron USA, BP, and Rocky Mountain Power/Pacific Power.
-That funding has been used as seed money for projects and initiatives, as well as match money for large grants the URA/Main Street has been awarded over the years.
+In 1969, Evanston's downtown was referred to as a “Godforsaken Hole."
+There were no street lights, few trees, a couple of restaurants and bars, and several 55-gallon oil drums used as garbage cans.
+Downtown was a dark, dingy, and blighted area.
+After the first EURA coordinator Jim Davis attended a Main Street America workshop in 1988, things started to change.
+For over 35 years, the Urban Renewal Ball fundraiser was held for the purpose of preservation and revitalization efforts in the downtown and the Historic Roundhouse & Railyards site.
+In that time, nearly $2 million dollars was raised with the help of large contributors, such as Chevron USA, BP, and Rocky Mountain Power/Pacific Power.
+That funding has been used as seed money for projects and initiatives, as well as match money for large grants the URA/Main Street-Downtown Evanston has been awarded over the years.

-Design and preservation projects have been the most transformative for Evanston’s Main Street District which includes a historic district.
+Design and preservation projects have been the most transformative for Evanston’s Main Street and Historic districts, which overlap and encompass the area from 6th to 15th Streets and Front, Main and Center Streets.
 The first big preservation project was the rehabilitation and restoration of Depot Square.
-Two blocks of blight the Union Pacific donated to the City of Evanston in 1987.
-Today the Square boasts a fully restored Depot, to celebrate our Chinese heritage, a replica of the original Chinese Joss House, a Chinese Gazebo, and Garden.
+These nearly three blocks were donated to the City of Evanston in 1987 from Union Pacific Railroad.
+Today, the Square boasts a fully restored train depot, a replica of the original Chinese Joss House, heritage and Chinese gazebos, a renovated barn (Beeman-Cashin building), Carnegie Library (Chamber of Commerce and Uinta County Museum), water fountain, public restrooms, a basketball court, an English phone booth, Lincoln Highway marker, picnic area and an authentic Chinese garden.

 Other major design projects have made downtown the inviting place it is today.
-A major improvement was the installation of Sternberg lights, downtown no longer dark.
-Next, trees were planted, benches and decorative benches were added, then new street poles and street signs along with lots of beautiful flowers.
-New services and retail businesses opened, other buildings were rehabilitated, new restaurants and bars opened, downtown today is a vibrant place to live, work, shop, and play.
+They include the installation of Sternberg lights, street signs, benches and many beautiful trees and flowers.
+Along with these changes, new service and retail shops opened, new restaurants and bars arose, and several businesses were renovated and updated their facades.
+Today, Downtown Evanston is a vibrant place to live, work, shop, play and build lasting, positive memories.

-Other major projects downtown include Hotel Evanston and The Strand Theatre.
-The Hotel was saved and rehabilitation work was done to secure the building: a new roof, new windows and restored windows, masonry work including repair, replacement, cleaning, and being repointed was done, and a new storefront was installed.
-The Strand suffered a tragic fire in 2007, was donated to the URA/MS in 2008, and has been a huge rehabilitation project, but the lights went on and the doors opened in ?????
-The project is a work in progress but does allow for movies, parties, plays, concerts, etc.
+Other major projects downtown include Hotel Evanston and the Strand Theatre.
+The Hotel was preserved and partially restored with a new roof, windows, and exterior masonry to secure the building in the mid-2000s.
+EURA's focus shifted when the Strand Theatre suffered a tragic fire in 2007.
+The Strand was donated to the EURA in 2008 and has been a huge rehabilitation undertaking, but the lights went on and the doors opened in 2016.
+The project has been a work in progress, but the theatre now allows for movies, parties, stage productions, concerts, and more!

-It can be said, that life changed for Evanston when the City created the Urban Renewal Agency and then changed again in 2008 when Evanston became a certified Main Street community, giving the organization a new name, Evanston URA/Main Street and access to a network of resources and support to continue to grow.
+It can be said that life dramatically changed for Evanston when the Urban Renewal Agency was established, and again in 2008, when Evanston became a certified Main Street community providing access to a network of resources and support for continued growth.
+Together, the two efforts have brought new excitement and vibrancy to the downtown and have lead the way for both substantial aesthetic and economic enhancement.

 Our Certifications & Awards